 A couple of Disney’s resort hotels, including Coronado Springs, are also convention centers.
 These hotels regularly host conventions throughout the year without interfering with vacationing guests.
 So, if you are planning to be at Disney World this summer, you shouldn’t worry about this negatively impacting your trip.

 Sports have been gone for a long time.
 So, it is nice to start seeing plans for their return, even if it is in an unconventional way.
 It will be interesting to see if these plans to play at Disney World are successful.
 It will also be interesting to see what other college and professional leagues do during their return.
 What do you think about the NBA and MLS going to Disney World?
 Leave a comment and let us know your thoughts.
 To plan your trip to Disney, see our step-by-step planning guide and quick tips.
+Also see what to expect from college football and MLB in 2020.
 Happy travels!